Photographer Laia Abril holiding up an image from "Thinspiration Fanzine" (Photo courtesy of Laia Abril / INSTITUTE)

 Knowing lots of people with eating disorders, I struggled with the images.
-There are so many people who want to get better, and here are these people who want to get worse.
+There are so many people who want to get better and here are these people who want to get worse.
 Girls on these pro-ana sites say they want to be anorexic.
 But it’s part of their illness.
-I think they don’t see themselves as people any more.
-They show parts of their body—bones, bellies, clavicles—and you can see the process of how they’re losing their identities.
+I think they don’t see themselves as a person any more.
+They show parts of their body – bones, bellies, clavicles – and you can see the process of how they’re losing their identity.

 Do you think pro-ana websites should be shut down?

 The year I started researching these websites there was a news article saying that traffic on them had increased almost 500 percent in that year.
 In some countries, like France, they made it illegal and they shut down websites.
 But now pro-ana isn’t just on websites but social media, too.
 You see #proana as a hashtag on Instagram; you see pro-ana Tumblrs.
 It’s much harder for the authorities to pursue.

 Personally, I don’t think that’s the solution.
 You shut down a website and in an hour you have ten new ones.
 I’d rather pursue fashion magazines that feature anorexic models on the cover.
 Thinspiration is much more dangerous when you see it in the mainstream.

 Did you have the idea for The Epilogue before meeting Cammie Robinson’s family?

 Yes.
 I knew I wanted to do something about death from eating disorders.
 Before approaching a family, who would be in pain, I had to be clear about how I would do this.
 I decided to explain the girl’s story as a puzzle, with the pieces of her life supplied by her loved ones.